Lukkit/Lukkit/README.md

 ```

 Register a new plugin called HelloPlugin.
 This should go in `..plugins/Lukkit/PROJECT_NAME/main.lua`.
-Bear in mind that at the moment naming a command with a capital letter will stop the command from being deregistered when running /lukkit reload or /lukkit resetenv
 ```lua
 -- lukkit.addPlugin(pluginName, pluginVersion, pluginContent)
 local helloPlugin = lukkit.addPlugin("HelloPlugin", "1.0", function(plugin)